catalina-mihai/BlackJack/README.md

 <h2 id="project-files-description"> :floppy_disk: Project Files Description</h2>

 <ul>
-  <li><b>logic.py</b> - Manages the overall Blackjack game logic.</li>
+  <li><b>game.py</b> - Manages the overall Blackjack game logic.</li>
-  <li><b>playerHand.py</b> - Represents the player's hand of cards, managing dealt cards and calculating their value.</li>
-  <li><b>dealerHand.py</b> - Represents the dealer's hand of cards, managing dealt cards and calculating their value.</li>
+  <li><b>hand.py</b> - Represents the hand of cards, managing dealt cards and calculating their value.</li>
   <li><b>deck.py</b> - Represents a deck of cards, which can be shuffled and dealt.</li>
   <li><b>card.py</b> - Represents a playing card with a suit and rank.</li>
-  <li><b>main.py</b> - The main part of the script creates a Logic object and calls its start method to start the game.
-The start method prompts the user to say whether they would like to play or not, then plays each game by dealing two cards to both the player and the dealer, allowing the player to hit or stand, and determining the winner based on the final hand values.</li>
+  <li><b>main.py</b> - The main part of the script creates a Game object and calls its play method to start the game.
+The play method prompts the user to say whether they would like to play or not, then plays each game by dealing two cards to both the player and the dealer, allowing the player to hit or stand, and determining the winner based on the final hand values.</li>

 </ul>